Pétion-Ville

 The district is primarily a residential and touristic area.
 It had a population of 283,052 at the 2003 Census, which was officially estimated to have reached 376,834 in 2015.
-Many diplomats, foreign businessmen, and wealthy citizens engage in business and reside in Pétion-Ville.
+Many diplomats, foreign merchants and wealthy people who engage in business reside in Pétion-Ville.

 Despite the distance from the capital and the general affluence of the district, the lack of administrative enforcement has led to the formation of shantytowns on the outer edges of the district, as poor locals migrate upward and have settled there in search of job opportunities.
 On 28 or 29 August 2020, Haitian Lawyer Monferrier Dorval was assassinated in front of his home.
-On 7 July 2021, Haitian president Jovenel Moïse was assassinated at his private residence between 1:00-2:00 AM local time.
+On 7 July 2021, Haitian president Jovenel Moïse was assassinated at his private residence.

 2010 earthquake

-On 12 January 2010, around 5:53 pm, a 7.0 earthquake struck the Pétion-Ville area.
+On 12 January 2010, around 4:53 pm, a 7.0 earthquake struck the Pétion-Ville area.
 The earthquake caused the collapse of a hospital in the city.

 The 7.0-magnitude earthquake destroyed many buildings in Port-au-Prince, and a lot of homes in the Montana area, including the Hôtel Montana.

 The Club de Pétion-Ville golf course was converted into a tent city by the US Army and housed 50,000 to 80,000 Haitians in 2010.
 Its tennis courts hosted elements of the US 82nd Airborne division.
 The club was built in the 1930s and had around 300 members at the time.
 The golf clubhouse was turned into a field hospital.

 In early February 2010, the Israeli-based humanitarian organization, IsraAid, opened a child education center in the Pétion-Ville tent city, in conjunction with other agencies, such as Operation Blessing.
-The center was set up initially in the tents from the Israel Defense Forces’ field hospital.
+The center was set up initially in the tents from the Israel Defense Forces' field hospital.